Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Qualitative Videos

 \section{Qualitative Videos}

-We include the qualitative video on our website {\url{https://masashi-hatano.github.io/prime-and-reach/}} showcasing predicted motion sequences from our \pr\ model over different datasets.
-For each of the sequences, we provide the goal location in green sphere, our goal-pose conditioned prediction in yellow, and the goal-location conditioned synthesis in brown.
+We include the qualitative videos on our website \url{https://masashi-hatano.github.io/prime-and-reach/} showcasing predicted motion sequences from our \pr\ model over different datasets.
+For each of the sequences, we provide the goal location in green sphere, our goal-pose conditioned prediction in yellow, the goal-location conditioned synthesis in brown and corresponding ground truth motion in green.